TycheSoftwares/woocommerce-abandoned-cart/woocommerce-abandoned-cart/readme.txt

 4. Lists Recovered Orders.

+5. Product Report Tab.

 == Changelog ==

+= 3.0 =

+* Enhancements - In this version, the code has been refined throughout the plugin & the folder structure has also been modified.

+* Enhancements - Earlier rounding off of the decimal values was hardcoded in the plugin.
+Now, it will round the decimal values based on the WooCommerce setting named “Number of Decimals” which is located at WooCommerce -> Settings menu.

+* Bugs Fixed - When setting "Email admin On Order Recovery" is enabled & order is recovered from the abandoned cart reminder notifications using "Cash On Delivery" payment gateway.
+Then the order is not considered as recovered & the order was not displayed in the "Recovered Orders" tab.
+This has been fixed.

+* Bugs Fixed - Earlier the abandoned cart reminder emails & abandoned orders details page was not displaying the selected attributes for the variable products.
+This has been fixed.

+* Bugs Fixed - The "Abandoned Date" column of the abandoned orders tab was not considering the time for sorting.
+This has been fixed.

 = 2.9 =

+* New Feature - New merge tag {{cart.unsubscribe}} has been added for email templates.
+This merge tag allows user to stop receiving further abandoned cart reminder email notifications.
+This merge tag has been added to comply with email sending laws in different countries.

 * Bugs Fixed - Earlier if any user came from abandoned cart reminder email and place the order using PayPal payment gateway and do not reach the order received page.
 Then plugin was not considering that order as a recovered order.
 From now onwards if the user came from the abandoned cart reminder email and place the order using PayPal and does not reach the order received the page.
 Then plugin will consider that cart as a recovered order.